-It started in 1641, when credulous English traveler John Josselyn wrote An Account of Two Voyages to New England, which described a sea serpent seen three years earlier by passersby off the coast of Gloucester, Mass.:
+It started in 1641, when credulous English traveler John Josselyn wrote An Account of Two Voyages to New England.
+In it, he described a sea serpent seen three years earlier by passersby off the coast of Gloucester, Mass.:

 They told me of a sea serpent or snake, that lay coiled up like a cable upon a rock at Cape Ann; a boat passing by with two English on board, and two Indians, they would have shot the serpent, but the Indians dissuaded them, saying that if he were not killed outright, they would be in danger of their lives.

-Just a few years after Josselyn recorded the sea monster sighting in Gloucester, another creature was spotted off the coast of Lynn, Mass.
+Just a few years after Josselyn recorded the sea monster sighting in Gloucester, someone spotted another creature off the coast of Lynn, Mass.
 The sightings would continue for decades.

 Snake With Tumors

-Two years later, there were mass sightings of a serpent off the coast of Nahant, Mass..
+Two years later, people reported a serpent off the coast of Nahant, Mass..